What is service-learning?

 Service-learning integrates meaningful community service with instruction and reflection in order to enrich the learning experience, teach civic responsibility, and strengthen our communities.
 CED has been a campus leader in developing and testing global service-learning programs concentrating on issues of sustainability, low impact tourism, erosion control, outdoor recreation and civic leadership.

-Recently, students in Professor Jon Calabria’s Ecology class travelled to the Burton 4-H Center on Tybee Island to learn about coastal ecology from UGA’s Marine Extension office (MAREX) and help construct a living shoreline at the 4-H center.
+Recently, students in Professor Jon Calabria’s Ecology class traveled to the Burton 4-H Center on Tybee Island to learn about coastal ecology from UGA’s Marine Extension office (MAREX) and help construct a living shoreline at the 4-H center.
 In addition to learning about oysters, coastal ecology, anthropogenic threats and living shorelines, students worked with others in the community and several 4-H clubs to construct specialized bags with oyster shell for subsequent placement on the shoreline.
 This effort demonstrates how a living shoreline could be constructed instead of a bulkhead (or other armoring structure), which encourages higher ecological function and likely reduces bacteria that threatens water-based recreation at the 4-H facility.

 The students are providing an important service to the community and, at the same time, learning about water quality, coastal ecology, and developing an understanding of coastal resiliency tactics.
 They may also reflect on their personal and career interests in science, the environment, public policy or other related areas.
 In these ways service-learning intentionally combines service with learning, a combination that is transforming both communities and students.